-‘Tis the season to spread tacky festive cheer, both at home and on the road.
+‘Tis the season to spread tacky festive cheer, both at home and in the form of seasonal car decorations.

-While decking the halls with boughs of holly is warmly welcomed, kitting your car out with festive decorations can present many challenges, such as maintaining the respect of your loved ones.
+While decking the halls with boughs of holly is warmly welcomed, kitting out your motor with festive car decorations can present many challenges, such as maintaining the respect of your loved ones.

 Just one wrong move and your reputation is in tatters.
 A misplaced sprig of holly on the passenger’s seat could result in heartache, both emotionally and quite literally for an unsuspecting passenger.